 Yes!
-That means that its just how you raise your pup it also has to do with your dogs genetic wiring.
+That means that its NOT just how you raise your pup it also has to do with your dogs genetic wiring.

 A dog may behave aggressively when trying to guard something your up views as high value because the dog thinks it will be taken away.